Invasion of student’s privacy leads to suicide

 In December, 2011, Ravi rejected a plea bargain calling for probation, 600 community service hours, and mandatory counseling.
 If convicted at trial in February, he faces prison and deportation to India.

 On March 16, 2012, Ravi, now 20, was convicted by a jury of all counts including invasion of privacy, bias intimidation, witness and evidence tampering.
 He faces up to ten years in prison when he is sentenced on May 21, 2012 as well as deportation to his birth country of India.
 Sentence: On Monday morning, May 21, 2012, Ravi was sentenced to thirty days in jail, three years of probation and 300 hours of community service.
 He is also to attend counseling and pay a $10,000 fine.
 Although he is eligible for deportation, the judge said he recommends against it in spite of Ravi’s “colossal insensitivity” toward Tyler Clementi.
 The jail term was for lying to the police and evidence/witness tampering.
 Ravi begins his 30-day sentence on May 31, 2012.
 He apologized to everyone affected by his actions and “thoughtless, insensitive, immature, stupid and childish choices.”
 Later: Ravi has appealed his sentence and the prosecution cross-appealed requesting a longer prison term.
 Ravi was given credit for good behavior and working while incarcerated and served 20 days of his sentence before being released in June, 2012.
 The government decided against pursuing deportation of Ravi.
 On appeal, some of the convictions were thrown out as unconstitutionally vague in 2015.
 Then, in September, 2016, the remaining convictions were reversed by a New Jersey Court of Appeals due to the overwhelming influence the bias intimidation charges had on the remaining counts.
 The government has a brief period to pursue some of the charges or drop the case entirely.
+In October, 2016, a plea agreement was reached whereby Ravi entered a guilty plea to attempted invasion of privacy and he was sentenced to time-served (30 days).

 On November 18, 2010 the “Tyler Clementi Higher Education Anti-Harassment Act” was introduced in Congress by Senator Frank R. Lautenberg and Rep. Rush Holt.
 It calls for all colleges and universities receiving federal assistance to have policies in place regarding harassment and that cyberbullying be included as a form of harassment.
 You can follow this legislation (Senate Bill 3960) on www.govtrack.us.
 You will receive email notices from GovTrack as the bill progresses through Congress.
 Although the bill wasn’t considered in the 2010 Congress, the sponsors will be re-introducing it during the 2011 Congress.